SAP/ui5-tooling/rfcs/0010-ui5-builder-bundling-refactoring.md

 Filtering resources based on a tag can be achieved by enhancing on the [ReaderCollection](https://sap.github.io/ui5-tooling/api/module-@ui5_fs.ReaderCollection.html) concept of the UI5 FS.
 By adding a new `filter()` API to the [AbstractReader](https://sap.github.io/ui5-tooling/api/module-@ui5_fs.AbstractReader.html) which internally creates a "ReaderFilter" with the current reader instance and a set of provided "filters" and returns it to the caller.

+This approach of filtering-out resources that should never be included in a specific bundle can also be used when exchanging the legacy-bundle-tooling with other tools like [Rollup](https://github.com/rollup/rollup), which also only expect the resources relevant for the bundle to be available.

 **Signature:**
 ```javascript
     /**